Borg 2.0 (preliminary infos)

 • by doing a breaking release, we could:

-• fix a lot of long-term issues that could not (easily) be fixed in a non-breaking release
+• fix a lot of long-term issues that could not (easily) be fixed in a non- breaking release

 • make the code cleaner and simpler, get rid of cruft and legacy

-• improve security and speed
+• improve security, speed and parallelism

 • open doors for new features and applications that were not possible yet